 There were a few obstacles though – the biggest being the Llyn Ystradau reservoir.
 It had been built to supply a new hydroelectric power station, right on top of a stretch of the old tracks.
 But that didn’t stop the Ffestiniog’s army of dedicated volunteers, they just built a diversion.
-And an impressive one it is too – the team of ‘Deviationists’ spent 13 years digging out a new 2.5 mile section, including a tunnel and a spiral loop of track to help the train get down the hill.
-By 1982 the full route from Blaenau Ffestiniog to Porthmadog had been reopened and the railway is now one of Wales’ top tourist attractions.
+And an impressive one it is too – the team of ‘Deviationists’ spent 13 years digging out a new 2.5-mile section of track, including a tunnel and a spiral track loop to help the train get down the hill.
+By 1982, the full route from Blaenau Ffestiniog to Porthmadog had been reopened and the railway is now one of Wales’ top tourist attractions.

 As we boarded our train at Blaenau Ffestiniog station, it was like stepping back in time.
 The original carriages are still in use and have been restored to their Victorian glory.
 You can choose between third-class or first-class carriages (second-class disappeared sometime at the end of the 19th century), so we took the luxury option and headed for the observation carriage with its blue velvet armchairs and steward to keep you supplied with cups of tea (or G&Ts).
 On the way down to Porthmadog, first-class is right behind the engine, so we watched the drivers in action, stoking up the engines to envelop us in clouds of steam.